Yankees vs. White Sox Player Props Betting Odds

 Torres Stats

-- Torres will look for his seventh straight game with a hit in this matchup.
-In his last 10 outings he is hitting .333 with four doubles, two home runs, four walks and five RBI.
+- Torres will look for his eighth straight game with a hit in this contest.
+During his last 10 outings he is hitting .359 with four doubles, two home runs, five walks and five RBI.

 Torres Recent Games